 - Therapy Dogs

 The goal of Ability Explosion through experiential events is to encourage people to live a day from the perspective of a person with a disability.
-David has achieved great success with events such as: Lights Out Miami Beach, a dining in the dark experience, Wheelchair Basketball, Children’s Programs, Resource and Technology Expo, Comedy Festival and many more.
-Through these events he has been able to increase the awareness, sensitivity and compassion of his community to understand what it means to be a person living with a disability.
+David has achieved great success with events such as Lights Out Miami Beach, dining in the dark experience, Wheelchair Basketball, Children’s Programs, Resource and Technology Expo, Comedy Festival and many more.
+Through these events, he has been able to increase the awareness, sensitivity, and compassion of his community to understand what it means to be a person living with a disability.

 SABRINA COHEN FOUNDATION